nhselect/step1-training/content/user-guide/administrator/02-centre-management/configuring-centre-details/edit-centre-details/index.md

 #### Centre support details​

-* The centre support details will be displayed to Learners on their Learning Portal (image to the right) so they know who to contact for local support. ​
+* The centre support details will be displayed to Learners on their Learning Portal (see image below) so they know who to contact for local support. ​
 * If you are an existing DLS centre, Learners completing other proficiency frameworks on the platform will also see these details, so it is important you are specific about Step 1​

 ![](/img/ad-2-05-Edit.jpg)